Grovention Tech

 End Words!

-Times have changed; the web isn’t now what it was when and how the internet started before.
-The user interests are also constantly shifting.
-Before adopting a responsive + mobile-first approach, it becomes crucial for businesses to embrace a user-first strategy and stay abreast of users’ latest needs.
+Times have changed; the web isn’t now what it was at the beginning of the internet.
+The user interests and behaviors are continually shifting.
+Before adopting a responsive + mobile-first approach, it becomes vital for businesses to embrace a user-first strategy and stay abreast of users’ latest needs.

 Talking about the best practice, we would say, “design your website with the mobile-first approach and get it coded responsive.”